-Associate in Applied Science (AAS): Criminal Justice Degree Overview
+Associate in Applied Science in Criminal Justice

 - Forensic science

-- Criminal law
+- Criminal law and investigations

 - U.S. government